Tomas-Kaiser/articles/articles/three-ways-to-create-object-js.md

 const car2 = createCar("Tesla", "Red", true, 1000);
 ```

-The bueaty of that code is, if we discover a bug in in the implementation of the honk method, then we can fix the problem in the single place.
+The beauty of that code is, if we discover a bug in in the implementation of the honk method, then we can fix the problem in the single place.

 ## Constructor Function